allan-tulane/fa-23-recitation-04-camclaren/answers.md

 - **1c.**
 Timsort is the most efficient.
-Timsort has an asymptotic runtime of O(nlogn), which is faster than the runtimes of quicksort has an asymptotic runtime of O(n^2)
+Timsort has an asymptotic runtime of O(nlogn), which is faster than the runtimes of quicksort which has an asymptotic runtime of O(n^2).
+Also, according to the chart, Timsort had a runtime of 28.624 miliseconds at a list size of 100000, which was significantly smaller than the runtimes of the other sort functions, which were all in the hundreds of miliseconds.

 ![Alt text](image.png)